Keynote Presenter - Modiule Lawson

 Exploration of language deprivation, Deaf identity development, and the psychological impacts.

-Frameworks for understanding Complex Trauma in Deaf individuals – “Deaf Trauma” (Anderson, 2016; Karli Dettman)
+Frameworks for understanding Complex Trauma in Deaf individuals – “Deaf Trauma” (Anderson, 2016)

 Strategies for navigating the therapist-client-interpreter triad effectively.